yoshw/ulamspiral/README.md

 numbers.
 A lower and upper bound for the spiral may be specified; these bounds determine the range of integers whose primality will be visualised.
+Each pixel in the generated image represents an integer.
+If the integer is prime, the pixel will be coloured (blue, by default).
+Otherwise, the pixel will be black.

-The spirals are generated as PNG images, using PIL (via pillow).
+The spirals are generated as PNG images, using PIL (via Bernie Pope's SimpleImage.py
+-- see module header for URL).

 ## Usage